 and hence a $\sfrac32$-approximation.
 In particular, if we could obtain an optimal solution $x^*$ of~\eqref{eq:QJoinRelaxation} and a tree $T^*$ with $\ell(T^*)\leqslant\ell(\OPT)$ that has an odd number of edges in every narrow cut of $x^*$, we could achieve the above result.
 To see this, consider a narrow cut $C$, and observe that

 The assumption that $|T^*\cap\delta(C)|$ is odd implies that $T^*$ has an odd number of odd-degree vertices in $C$.
-As $|C\cap Q|$ is odd, we conclude that $|C\cap Q_{T^*}| = |C\cap (\odd(T^*)\symdiff Q)|$ is even, i.e., $C$ is indeed not a $Q_{T^*}$-cut.
+As $|C\cap \joinset|$ is odd, we conclude that $|C\cap \joinset_{T^*}| = |C\cap (\odd(T^*)\symdiff \joinset)|$ is even, i.e., $C$ is indeed not a $\joinset_{T^*}$-cut.

 Ideally, we would thus like to find a spanning tree $T^*$ that has an odd number of edges in each narrow cut $C\in\mathcal{N}$. \textcite{cheriyan_2015_approximating} showed that the family $\mathcal{N}$ is in fact a laminar family.
-We additionally observe that the width of this family is at most $|Q|-1$: Every cut $C\in\mathcal{N}$ has odd intersection with $Q$, i.e., it contains at least one element of $Q\setminus\{q\}$, so there can be at most $|Q|-1$ many mutually disjoint sets in $\mathcal{N}$.
+We additionally observe that

+Indeed, every cut $C\in\mathcal{N}$ has odd intersection with $\joinset$, i.e., it contains at least one element of $\joinset\setminus\{r\}$, so there can be at most $|\joinset|-1$ many mutually disjoint sets in $\mathcal{N}$.
 However, even for a chain, one can see that it is $\NP$-hard to decide whether there is a spanning tree that is odd in each cut.\footnote{ $\NP$-hardness can for example be derived by a reduction from the Hamiltonian $s$-$t$~path problem.